 In honor of World Statistics Day, here are some interesting facts:

-- The US is the world’s largest waste producer, with an average of 4,5 pounds of garbage produced per person;
+- The US is the world’s largest waste producer, with an average of 4.5 pounds of garbage per person.

-- according to statistics, only 19% of people worldwide wash their hands after going to the toilet;
+- Statistics show that only 19% of people worldwide wash their hands after using the toilet.

 World Statistics Day is observed on October 20 each year.